TechieNK/DjangoProject/README.md

   def home(request):
     return render(request, 'accounts/dashboard.html')
   ```
 Here, accounts is the name of the directory in templates directory where our templates are present.
+When lot of templates needs to used, we could get a lot of redundant code.
+So, to solve this issue, we can create a base template